How can we ensure effective assistance for everyone with an essential civil legal need?

 The project will conclude in December 2017.
 An implementation effort will likely ensue in 2018.

-We are planning several regional meetings to gather input from the public and from those who provide services and other forms of assistance to people with essential legal needs.
-Our first event, in Springfield, will be on the afternoon of Friday, April 28th.
-It will begin with a general open session, and continue with breakouts to discuss issues in the contexts of housing and family law.
+We have held four regional meetings to gather input from the public and from those who provide services and other forms of assistance to people with essential legal needs.
+These were in Springfield, Andover, Boston, and Dartmouth.
+Each began with a general open session, and continued with breakouts to discuss issues in the contexts of consumer debt, housing, and family law.

-Further details will be provided here as they become available.
+Further activities are being planned, and details will be provided here as they become available.

 For more information